Best bits, hidden Christchurch

 Project Progress | Mclean’s Mansion is stupendously magnificent.
 The enormous 53 room mansion was originally built as the home of Allen McLean (originally known as Holly Lea).
 Then the premises became a nursing home and dental nurses hostel.

 The huge wooden building was the largest timber framed house in New Zealand at the time of its construction.
 Earthquake damage and the threat of demolition hang over the building.
 Friends of Mclean’s Mansion have a series of photographs outlining the sense of wonder and continuing fascination with its 19th century masterpiece.

 The Port Hills have World War II underground tunnels.
 Designed to protect operational military activities the large chambers are now part of an electronic system monitoring earth movements.
 The cloak and dagger origins are occasionally open to the public.
 The Christchurch City Council runs tours of the military bunkers tunnelled deep into the Port Hills, but the walks are not actively promoted.
 Visitors follow a park ranger along a steep unmarked path to a steel door which is dramatically opened.
 Today the University of Canterbury has apparatus monitoring the earth’s movement.
 The area above the tunnels is a reserve.
 The Cracroft or Cashmere Cavern is located 30 m beneath the Banks Peninsula.
 TheCracroft Reserve offers sweeping views from a viewing platform at 200 metres.
 While enjoying the view, think about what is underneath.

 GODLEY HEAD TRACK

 - Abandoned bunkers, military installations and an epic walking track are now currently closed due to asbestos

-Read more in Christchurch top five short outdoor escapes
+Read more in Christchurch top 5 short outdoor escapes.